 Show Genuine Interest

 To make genuine friends, you need to have a genuine interest in their lives.
 Ask your new neighbors about themselves and share part of yourself with them.
 Bring over baked goods or a pot roast that you made yourself.
-Volunteer to help out in neighborly ways – picking up their mail, looking after their house when they’re on a vacation etc. You will be fostering goodwill which will help you become friends.
+Volunteer to help out in neighborly ways – picking up their mail, looking after their house when they’re on a vacation, etc. You will be fostering goodwill which will help you become friends.

 Attend Local Events

-Most neighborhoods have local event on holidays, festivals and other occasions.
+Most neighborhoods have a local event on holidays, festivals and other occasions.
 Be it a Christmas Party or a Halloween Neighborhood Makeover, participate.
 Make an effort and if possible, volunteer to help organize the event.
 At first, it might be a bit awkward, especially if you have to go alone.
 But soon, you’ll know a few people and start making new friends.

 Join a Local Group

 Neighborhoods usually have local groups or clubs dedicated to specific activities or causes.
 Pick out a few that you are interested in and join the group.
 You can also join classes on things that you’d like to learn, such as cooking or pottery.
-Regular meetings, coupled with shared interest, are the perfect recipe for friendships and that is exactly what you’ll find here.
+Regular meetings, coupled with a shared interest, are the perfect recipe for friendships and that is exactly what you’ll find here.

 Frequent Common Spaces

-Besides groups, clubs and classes, there are several other common places in your neighborhood where you can meet new people.
+Besides groups, clubs, and classes, there are several other common places in your neighborhood where you can meet new people.
 Want to get rid of those love handles?
 Join the local gym or swim frequently in the neighborhood swimming pool.
 Love to read?
 Try the local book shops or libraries.
 Take your pet out to the local park every day.
 Heck!
 Just start a conversation with the other person on the elevator.
 All these are common neighborhood places where you can meet potential new friends.

 As the new member of the neighborhood, you will likely be invited to events and parties by the more friendly members of your new neighborhood.
 This is a golden opportunity to make new friends, so don’t hesitate to accept these invitations.
 Moreover, let them know that you’re thankful.
 Be kind, ask for advice and volunteer to help them out in any way you can.
 These people can speed up your acceptance into the neighborhood in ways you won’t believe.